|

 3.00 Credits

 An introduction to the public policy-making process as it applies to nonprofit organizations.
 Explores how nonprofit organizations both shape and are shaped by public policy.
-Focus is on the intersection of nonprofit and government actions and services.
+The focus is on the intersection of nonprofit and government actions and services.
 Offered fall semester.
 Prerequisites: PNH 660 and either PNH 520 or PNH 630.

 Prerequisite: